JitterSystems/ShadowNet/README.md

 ShadowNet replaces standard linear packet release with Stochastic Fairness Queuing.

     The Logic: Instead of a predictable "tick-tock" delivery, packets are hashed into multiple internal "buckets" and released using a shuffling algorithm.
 The jitter also delays the start up connection/disconnection randomly, the NSA won't know when you just first connected to ShadowNet and when you disconnected, it's all delayed.
+Jitter is also applied to the cover traffic as well.

     The Benefit: It destroys Timing Correlation Attacks.
 By re-shuffling the internal order of packets every 10 seconds (perturb 10), it ensures that the rhythm of data leaving your home never matches the rhythm of data exiting a Tor node.